yoshuawuyts/knowledge/audio.md

 Audio, the synthesis (in whichever way) of sound.

 ## Chromatic scale
+- each key/fret is a semitone
-12 notes is a full octave.
+- 12 semitones is a full octave
+- 2 semitones is a tone
+- each scale is made up of patterns of tones and semitones
 ```
                          -3  -1   1       4   6       9   11
                        -4  -2   0   2   3   5   7   8   10  12